-The Office of School Support assists our identified schools’ efforts to invest in proven strategies that have an evidence-base for effectiveness toward improving outcomes for children in our schools.
+The Office of School Improvement assists our identified schools’ efforts to invest in proven strategies that have an evidence-base for effectiveness toward improving outcomes for children in our schools.

 The term, ‘evidence-based,’ when used with respect to a state, local educational agency, or school activity, means an activity, strategy, or intervention that either—

 A. Demonstrated a statistically significant effect on improving student outcomes or other relevant outcomes–

 - Strong evidence from at least one well-designed and well-implemented experimental study; OR

 - Moderate evidence from at least one well-designed and well-implemented quasi-experimental study; OR

 - Promising evidence from at least one well-designed and well-implemented correctional study with statistical controls for selection bias; OR

 B. Demonstrates a rationale based on high-quality research findings or positive evaluation that such activity, strategy, or intervention is likely to improve student outcomes or other relevant outcomes; AND includes ongoing efforts to examine the effects of such activity, strategy, or intervention.